zlwang-cs/zlwang-cs.github.io-archive/index.md

   * Extraction of Form Structure for General Form Understanding
   * Multitask Training of Word Grouping and Relation Extraction in Form Pages

-* **University of Illinois, Urbana-Champaign**, Research Assistant with Prof. Kevin Chang, 2019.6 - 2019.10
+* **University of Illinois, Urbana-Champaign**, Research Assistant, 2019.6 - 2019.10
+  * Advisor: Prof. Kevin Chang
   * Evaluation of Semantic Capacity for Scientific Terms

 * **Peking University**, Research Assistant at One Lab with Prof. Xiaojun Wan, 2017.9 - 2020.6